 We are working with Your Energy Sussex, the local council energy partnership, to identify council-owned sites suitable for renewable energy generation.

 In January 2017, we secured planning permission to build a 7.4 megawatt solar farm on a closed landfill site adjacent to the A27 at Westhampnett.
-The solar farm, which will generate enough clean energy to power 2,400 households, is expected to be operational by the end of 2017.
+The solar farm will generate enough clean energy to power 2,400 households.

 The solar farm will be located on the closed landfill site at Westhampnett, which is north of the A27 between Coach Road and Dairy Lane.
 Stane Street and Westhampnett are located immediately to the north.